 Pooled Fund - established by AMC for small companies to share all the fixed costs (economy of scale).
 There are three types of Pooled Fund

-Principal Asset Management Company Limited sets up an innovation fund named “The Registered Provident Fund of Principal Target Date” which is master-sub pooled fund with Target Date platform and Target Risk platform which are able to satisfy both provident fund member who has little knowledge about investment and who is very keen on investment.
+Principal Asset Management Company Limited sets up an innovation fund named “The Registered Provident Fund of Principal Target Date Retirement” which is master-sub pooled fund with Target Date platform and Target Risk platform which are able to satisfy both provident fund member who believes in life cycle portfolio and who is very keen on investment and would like to select investment plan that matches his/her risk tolerance level.

 Problems that provident fund member faces presently